ProsperTigere/alx-system_engineering-devops/0x1A-application_server/README.md

-The goal of this project is to install an application server (gunicorn) on our own servers and serve dynamic content with it.
+mx...The goal of this project is to install an application server (gunicorn) on our own servers and serve dynamic content with it.

 Table of contents
 File	Description